-Grass Cover and Bare Ground
+Vegetation Cover and Bare Ground

-If the health of your veld is getting worse, one of the first and most obvious things you will notice is that there is less grass and more bare ground than usual after the rains.
+If the health of your veld is getting worse, one of the first and most obvious things you will notice is that there is less vegetation covering the ground, particularly grass, and more bare ground than usual after the rains.

-Very Unhealthy Little or no grass (mainly bare ground), even after rain.
+Very Unhealthy Little or no vegetation, particularly grass (mainly bare ground), even after rain.